PLAXIS 2D Tutorial 01: Settlement of a circular footing on sand

 A circular footing with a radius of 1.0 m is placed on a sand layer of 4.0 m thickness as shown in Figure 1.1.
 Under the sand layer, there is a stiff rock layer that extends to a large depth.
 The purpose of the exercise is to find the displacements and stresses in the soil caused by the load applied to the footing.

-The attached *.log file contains all the commands to generate the model.
-With a Bentley Geotechnical SELECT Entitlement [GSE] license, you can use the commands runner to open the *.log file and to execute all commands in one go, see also this instruction.
+The provided *.p2dxlog file contains all the commands to generate the model.
+With a Bentley Geotechnical SELECT Entitlement [GSE] license, you can use the link to save as the file (remove the extension .txt) and with the Commands runner, open to execute all commands in one go, see also this instruction.